Irys-xyz/provenance-toolkit/README.md

 # Bundlr Provenance Toolkit

-The Bundlr Provenance Toolkit is a project built using NextJS, TypeScript, and Tailwind designed to help you rapidly build dApps using the Bundlr tech stack.
+The Bundlr Provenance Toolkit is a project built using NextJS, TypeScript, and Tailwind designed to help you rapidly build dApps using Bundlr.

 ## Installation